Paulson02/alx-low_level_programming/README.md

-This readme is abiut my first coding in C
+this readme is all about the 0x02.
+C - Functions, nested loops.